|

 the turning point for Warrene who had sided with Edward II.

-As a result of his favouritism
+As a result of his favouritism for

-of Gaveston and the severe loss at Bannockburn, famine
+Gaveston and the severe loss at Bannockburn, famine

-and cattle diseases, Edward II became very unpopular, everything
+and cattle diseases, Edward II became very unpopular, everything,

-it could be concluded was as a result of Edward's poor
+it could be concluded, was as a result of Edward's poor

-rule.
-Thomas Plantagenet, the Duke of Lancaster became for
+earl of Lancaster became for

 a time, more popular than Edward, especially in the North